 - the timing of key events, the duration of the events causing the damage and whether the damage is ongoing or temporary;

-- the assumptions underlying the ‘but-for’ scenario – what would have happened absent the damaging conduct;
+- the assumptions underlying the ‘but-for’ scenario – what would have happened without the damaging conduct;

 - estimates of future cash flows or growth rates;